erikvw/django-crypto-fields/README.md

 History
 -------

-$project has been used in our audited research projects that use our "Edc" for data collection and management.
-Data collected in our Edc are considered "source documents". $project adds field level encryption for sensitive field values such as names, identifiers, dob, etc (PII).
+django-crypto-fields has been used in our audited research projects that use our "Edc" for data collection and management.
+Data collected in our Edc are considered "source documents". django-crypto-fields adds field level encryption for sensitive field values such as names, identifiers, dob, etc (PII).
 Users accessing the data through these models fields can see PII.
 Users accessing the DB directly cannot.

 Features
 --------

 - All values are stored as a pair of hash (hashlib.pbkdf2_hmac) and secret (rsa or aes);
-- A model using a $project field class stores the hash only;
+- A model using a django-crypto-fields field class stores the hash only;
 - A separate table relates the hash to it's secret and is referenced internally by the field class;

 Advantages